Conveniently located to serve the areas of New Jersey and New York

 - Patients own tissue is used thus virtually eliminating the risk of infection, allergic and foreign body reaction

-- If done correctly, the results of fat transfer have been shown to persist longer as compared to most facial fillers, and sometimes are even permanent
+- If done correctly, the results of fat transfer have been shown to persist longer as compared to most facial fillers.

-- Fat cells (stem cells in the adipose tissue) have been shown to have a positive effect on the skin making the skin look freasher and healthier
+- Fat cells (stem cells in the adipose tissue) have been shown to have a positive effect on the skin making the skin look fresher and healthier

-The procedure takes from 30 minutes to an hour.
+The fat transfer procedure takes about 30 minutes to an hour to complete.
 First, some fat is harvested using liposuction technique either from the belly or the thigh area through a very small incision under local anesthesia.
-The fat cells are then separated from the bodily fluids and reinjected into the areas of the face similarly to a filler injection.
+The fat cells are then separated from the bodily fluids and reinjected into the areas of the face similar to how a filler injection is performed.

 Common side effects include some bruising and swelling secondary to injection and harvesting.
 Occasionally, injected fat may appear lumpy, especially in the areas of thin skin.

-Overall, fat transfer is a very good technique for facial rejuvenation that may lead to long lasting results with an additional benefit of making a positive effect on the skin quality.
+Overall, fat transfer is a very good technique for facial rejuvenation that may lead to long-lasting results with an additional benefit of making a positive effect on skin quality.